HamedFathi/React-Solutions/README.md

 #### If/Else

-If your condition returns `true`, the `If` block renders your content.
+If your condition returns `true`, then the `If` block renders your content.

 ```js
 <If condition={YOUR_CONDITION}>